starkbank/sdk-elixir/README.md

   |> IO.inspect
 ```

-## Get an utility payment PDF
+## Get a utility payment PDF

-After its creation, an utility payment PDF may also be retrieved by passing its id.
+After its creation, a utility payment PDF may also be retrieved by passing its id.

 ```elixir
 pdf = StarkBank.UtilityPayment.pdf!("6619425641857024")